 Do not work with biohazardous materials outside of room(s) XXX

-Keep the door to room(s) XXX closed while the work is ongoing
+Keep the door to room(s) XXX closed

 Access to the laboratory is limited or restricted while biohazardous work is being conducted

-Persons wash their hands after they handle hazardous materials, after removing gloves and before leaving the laboratory.
+Lab members must wash their hands after they handle hazardous materials, after removing gloves and before leaving the laboratory.

 Eating, drinking, smoking, handling contact lenses, applying cosmetics and storing food for human consumption are not permitted in the work areas.
 Food must be stored outside the work area in designated storage areas.